top of page

 Persons Subjected to the Minimum Occupation Period

-The MOP policy applies not only to the primary buyer of the HDB flat but also to certain categories of occupants referred to as "essential occupiers."
-These essential occupiers are individuals who are required to live in the HDB flat during the MOP, along with the primary buyer.
-The following are the key categories of persons covered by the MOP rule:
+The MOP policy applies to both the primary buyer of the HDB flat and "essential occupiers," who must reside in the flat during the MOP.
+Key categories covered by the MOP rule include:

 1. Primary Buyer: The primary buyer is the individual who purchased the HDB flat.
 This person is required to reside in the flat during the MOP.